ente-io/ente/README.md

 # ente Authenticator

-ente's Authenticator helps you generate and store 2 step verification (2FA) tokens on your mobile devices.
+ente's Authenticator app helps you generate and store 2 step verification (2FA) tokens on your mobile devices.

 ## ✨ Features